emilymaxie/truffle-ballot/blog-post.md

 Like other languages, the constructor takes arguments and will instantiate an instance of this contract.
-However, with Solidity this doesn't just create an instance in memory, rather it creates a transaction or contract that lives on the public Ethererum blockchain.
-Also, slightly different from many other examples out in the Ethereurm ecosystem, notice that this constructor takes in an array of names as an argument.
+However, with Solidity this doesn't just create an instance in memory, rather it creates a transaction or contract that lives on the public Ethereum blockchain.
+Also, slightly different from many other examples out in the Ethereum ecosystem, notice that this constructor takes in an array of names as an argument.
 More on this later.
 ```
 function Ballot(bytes32[] proposalNames) {